The 10 best isekai anime according to Japan

 Hello!
 My name is Charlles, and I'm passionate about Japanese culture, especially the world of anime.
 Here, I share curiosities, news, and everything related to this world...

-Japanese website Minna no Ranking has just released a new list of the top 10 isekai anime most recommended by fans in Japan .
+The Japanese website Minna no Ranking has just released a new list of the 10 most recommended isekai anime by fans in Japan .
 And guess what?
-As expected, there are plenty of established characters from the genre there.
-In total, the ranking ranges from #1 to #234—meaning there are plenty of recommendations!
+As expected, there are many familiar names from the genre on the list.
+In total, the ranking goes from position 1 to 234 — meaning there are recommendations galore!

-But wait, if you're not familiar with the term isekai , here's a quick summary: it's the kind of anime where the protagonist ends up in another world, almost always with a medieval look and a ruleset that seems straight out of an RPG.
-Oh, and of course—the characters often have absurdly overpowered powers.
-That said, let's check out the top 10, according to online voting.
+But hold on, if you're not very familiar with the term isekai , here's a quick summary: it's that type of anime where the protagonist ends up in another world, almost always with a medieval setting and a rule system that seems straight out of an RPG game.
+Oh, and it couldn't be missing—the characters usually have absurdly overpowered abilities.
+That said, let's check out the top 10 according to the online vote?

 The best isekai anime according to Japan – Top 10